 Miami Hurricanes Logo

 The football program evolved slowly in its early years.
 The team didn’t get much national notice as it played against smaller universities and local rivals.
 In the 1960s, notable changes started to occur.
 The team participated in its first bowl game, the Liberty Bowl, in 1962.
 Despite the team’s defeat, its involvement signaled the start of a new phase for the initiative.

-The university joined the Atlantic Coast Conference (ACC) in 2003, leaving the Big East Conference—this choice aimed to raise the program’s stature and degree of competition.
+The university joined the Atlantic Coast Conference (ACC) in 2003, leaving the Big East Conference.
+This choice aimed to raise the program’s stature and degree of competition.
 Under Larry Coker, the squad performed impressively from 2004 to 2006, consistently placing in the top 10 nationally.

 Al Golden took over as head coach in 2011.
 His appointment coincided with the start of an NCAA investigation into rules infractions at the university, which resulted in sanctions imposed by the institution and the loss of multiple scholarships.
-Despite these challenges, the team persisted in its quest for the top ACC standings.
+Despite these challenges, the team persisted in its quest to top the ACC standings.
 The squad won the ACC Coastal Division for the first time in 2017 under the direction of new coach Mark Richt.

-2021 started with great hopes, but the team ran across problems.
+2021 started with great hopes, but the team ran into problems.
 Manny Diaz lost his job as head coach following the team’s dismal opening to the campaign.
 An important development happened in December 2021 when Mario Cristobal, a former Miami player and accomplished Oregon Ducks coach, was named the team’s new head coach.
 Fans were excited about this appointment and thought it marked the start of a new chapter in the program’s history.

+Miami Hurricanes Logo